 My initial reason was the health benefits; not only have numerous studies shown that a plant based diet significantly reduces the risk of heart disease, cancer and type 2 diabetes, but there is evidence to suggest that many parent corporations and manufacturers of meat, egg and dairy products have actively suppressed information about the health risks of these foods, by funding national health organisations and government lobbying - watch the documentary “What the Health (2017)” for more detail.
 I genuinely feel healthier having made the switch, I’m leaner and haven’t struggled to retain muscle mass.

-The second reason is the damaging environmental impact of animal agriculture, “Cowspiracy (2014)” a documentary by the same creators of What the Health sheds some light on this and another documentary called “Sustainable (2016)” showcases some alternatives.
+The second reason is the damaging environmental impact of animal agriculture, “Cowspiracy (2014)” a documentary by the same creators of What the Health sheds some light on this.
 Finally, the issue of ethics; I personally cannot continue to support a culture or industry which slaughters over 56 billion sentient beings every year, many of which are reared in dire conditions, especially when eating meat is unnecessary for my survival and negatively affects my health and the environment.
 If you don’t see the ethical problem with the collective treatment of animals then I suggest watching "Land of Hope and Glory (2017)" or “Earthlings (2005)” but I must warn you, it might be distressing.

 I was brought up eating meat, dairy and eggs so obviously I saw nothing wrong with this.
 It was only by doing my own research and being open minded towards information presented to me, that my eyes were opened to some harsh truths.
 The purpose of me writing this is not to condemn or shame anyone into my way of thinking, but to raise awareness about important issues that affect everyone individually and the planet collectively.
 Now that I’ve given my reasons for joining V-Gang, let me share some tips :)